 10 Must Read Articles About ADHD in School

-The school year has begun, for some it is just a few weeks old, for others it has been in full swing for over a month.
-As parents, you closely watch your child's progress, hoping this school year is a good one.
-If your child was recently diagnosed with ADHD, just started medication or changed their medication, these first few weeks of school are important.
-I have spent time this week looking through ADHDCentral.com to find information you need to help your child have the best possible success at school this year.
-The following are 10 articles I thought would help:
+As parents, you closely watch your child’s progress in school, hoping this school year is a good one.
+If your child was recently diagnosed with ADHD, just started medication or changed their medication, the first few weeks of school are important.
+Here are 10 articles providng information that can help your child have a great chance at success in school this year.

-Does Your Child Need a Tutor? - Because ADHD doesn't impact intelligence, understanding the subject matter might not be a problem.
+Because ADHD doesn’t impact intelligence, understanding the subject matter might not be a problem.
 But because of missing assignments, inattention or problems with organization, it is easy for your child to quickly fall behind.
-You may see falling grades but you might also see some physical signs of stress such as headaches or stomach aches.
-Your child might try to avoid going to school.
+You may see falling grades, but you might also see some physical signs of stress.
 Find out the signs your child might need a tutor and places to look for one.

-Handing in Homework Assignments - A common problem for children with ADHD is completing homework but never handing it in and therefore never getting credit for it.
+A common problem for children with ADHD is completing homework but never handing it in and therefore never getting credit for it.
 This is frustrating for you and your child, especially when grades for homework might make the difference between passing and failing a class.
-Based on my experience with my son, tips for parents to help make sure that homework makes it to the teacher.
+Based on my experience with my son, here are tips for parents to help make sure that homework makes it to the teacher.